Can Crowdfunding Bring Back The Netbook?

 Any tiny Linux handheld is a niche device, which is why no mainstream manufacturer will make them.

-Blaming tablets is disingenuous (Score:2)
+Blaming tablets is disingenuous (Score:3)

 Given that, at the time they both launched, the described use cases for tablets and netbooks didn't really overlap much... it's hard to see how one could blame tablets for the failure of netbooks.
 It's really only been the past two or three years that there's been any traction with regards to "iPads as word processors" - and, even now, I don't see this done very often.